Kelly’s Duck Stew

 1 tablespoon gumbo file (a sassafras thickener)

 Salt to taste, to be added after it has cooked.
-I added 1 tablespoon
+I added 1½ tablespoons

 It all starts with a roasted turkey.
-Just throwing an uncooked turkey in a pot of boiling water will not yield the same taste results.
-Roasting the turkey first will intensify the flavor of the broth later.
-It is fine to freeze the carcass until you are ready to make the broth.
+Throwing an uncooked turkey in boiling water will not yield the same richly-flavored results.
+Roasting the turkey first will.
+It is okay to freeze the carcass until you are ready to use it.

-Simmer the turkey carcasses, complete with skin, innards, and any leftover meat, in a large stockpot of water for five hours.
-There is no need to add any seasonings as the turkeys were well-seasoned when they were first roasted.
+Simmer the turkey carcasses, complete with skin, innards, and any leftover meat, in a large stockpot of water for a minimum of five hours.
+There is no need to add any seasonings as the turkeys were well-seasoned when roasted.

-Spread the meat and bones on a baking sheet and allow them to cool.
-Once cool, pull the meat off, even the little pieces.
-This step takes a long time.
-Throw the bones and skin that remain out; they have done their duty.
+Spread meat and bones on a baking sheet and allow to cool.
+Once cool, pull meat off, including little pieces.
+Discard bones and skin.
 Below is a picture of Ann’s two pots of broth with the hardened yellow fat on top.

-This is a photo of the meat we picked off the bones, about one pound per carcass.
-You will be amazed at how much meat you can get.
+This photo is of the meat we picked, about one pound per carcass.

 Game Day: